katcipis/sophia/notes/books/death-life-american-cities.md

-SQL is actually a declarative high level language, more high level than any general purpose language, how writing on it should be considered some sort of useless/manual labor ? it is the same as advocating that all DSLs are terrible, you should just always use objects because objects are great.
+SQL is actually a declarative high level language, more high level than any general purpose language, how writing on it should be considered some sort of useless/manual labor ?
+It is the same as advocating that all DSLs are terrible, you should just always use objects because objects are great.
 Honestly it is beyond stupid, and yet some degree of success on a specific niche makes people believe the advice is sound, coming from an expert.